Grazing Walks

 Polstead Heath

-A great village to start a walk so call in at the Community Shop, to pick up some local produce and your walking map.
-Visit Dollops Wood for the bluebells in spring and see how many species of bird you can spot, and if you are here between July and September, call in at Dedham Vale Flower company to pick yourself some flowers to take home.
+A great village to start a walk.
+Call in at the Community Shop, to pick up some local produce and your walking map.
+Visit Dollops Wood for the bluebells in spring and see how many species of bird you can spot.
+If you are here between July and September, call in at Dedham Vale Flower Company to pick yourself some flowers to take home.

 Grazing: